Black Panther Party, Winston-Salem, North Carolina Chapter: Winston-Salem, North Carolina

 and echoing the Panthers efforts and legacy.

-Members and Leaders
+Membership

-Charter Members
+Charter mmembers

 After its official sanction in April 1971, the Winston-Salem Chapter of the Black Panther Party had roughly twenty members and fifty regular volunteers, all of whom remained under heavy FBI surveillance.
 Robert Greer, a credited founder of the original group, eventually assumed the role of organization head.
 Other early members included co-founder Nelson Malloy, who later became a city councilman, as well as William Rice, Julius Cornell, Thurmond DuBoise, Jessie Stritt, Nathanial Shelf, Harry Tyson, and Larry Little, who eventually replaced Greer as head of the Branch in 1970.
 Other original members, David Bowman, John Moore, Grady(Papa Doc)Fuller and Jackie Peoples.

 Larry Little

 A Winston-Salem native and founding member of this chapter, Larry Little assumed the position of organization head at the age of twenty.
 Little, a high school basketball star with no college education or political background, first became interested in the Black Panther Party as a teen when he listened to self-proclaimed Panthers from A & T speak at a rally.
 His interest in Black history, and determination to make a change, led to his rise as the leader of the group. (? after Greer's failure to devote himself fully to the work, and success of their chapter.)
 Little devoted himself fully to the Party and its success, traveling regularly to the Panther's central headquarters in Oakland, and getting the group more involved in local issues.
 Under Little's leadership, the branch reached the height of its success, due to his determination to make meaningful change in the Black community.

 Little was arrested on July 20, 1970, for disorderly conduct, and attempting to incite a riot.
 The arrest occurred following an altercation with several police officers, who ripped down posters, hung by Little, reading, "I'm Black and I'm Proud."
 According to Little, the judge at his trial gave him the choice between quitting the Black Panther Party or going to jail; Little chose to remain loyal to the Panthers, and served thirty days in jail.

 In May 1974 Little decided to run for alderman on the city council, in order to make changes in the city.
 He narrowly lost to his opponent, Richard N. Davis, an African-American incumbent.
 The election generated considerable controversy; Davis won with 646 to 566.
 Some observers believe that Little's political defeat in 1974 showed that many people still viewed the Panthers as a threat, not recognizing programs they had established within the system.
 Little sensed the decline of his BPP chapter and resigned as head of the organization in early 1976.
 Afterward, Little earned both undergraduate and law degrees, determined to have more tools for fighting injustice.
 Today, Little teaches as a tenured associate professor of political science at Winston-Salem State University.